beyretb/AnimalAI-Olympics/documentation/cloudTraining.md

 ## Method 2: install xvfb on the instance

 An alternative to docker is to install `xvfb` directly on your AWS instance and use it in the same way you would when training on your home computer.
+For this you will want to install an Ubuntu image with some deep learning libraries installed.
+From the AWS Marketplace page you can for example install `Deep Learning AMI (Ubuntu)` which contains tensorflow and pytorch.

 To do so, you can follow the original ML Agents description for `p2.xlarge` found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md#setting-up-x-server-optional).
 From our experience, these steps do not work as well on other types of instances.